GWASdb SNP-Phenotype Associations Dataset

 inflammatory abnormality of the skin

-insulin resistance Increased resistance towards insulin, that is, diminished effectiveness of insulin in reducing blood glucose levels.
+insulin resistance diminished effectiveness of insulin in lowering plasma glucose levels

 internal hemorrhage The presence of hemorrhage within the body.